MiriamPapp/photo-forum/docs/aboutme.md

 lang: en
 ---

 My name is Frank Tegtmeyer.
-I'm member of a photo community which looks for a Google+ community replacement before Google+ shuts down.
+I'm member of a photo community which looks for a Google+ community replacement.

 You can find me through hese Links: